goku1610/EDU_ContentPersonalizer/README.md

 ### Stage 1: Content Analysis
 Analyzes the educational content provided in the `dirr` directory using a LLM  prompt:

-1. The system reads the content file (txt or pdf) from the `dirr` directory
+1. The system reads the content file (txt only) from the `dirr` directory
 2. It applies a comprehensive analysis based on educational science methodologies:
    - Content accuracy and currency assessment
    - Conceptual clarity evaluation